theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Surya stepped out and blessed his sons, who bent the knee before him and then, stooping, raised the little Alcyone, his favorite grand daughter, and drew close to him the sturdier form of Herakles:

-"My little ones,"

-he said, and his tender face grew gently solemn,"on a far rough way you go.
+"My little ones," he said, and his tender face grew gently solemn,"on a far rough way you go.
 Mothers of brave men you shall be, and fair women also shall call each of you' mother'.

 Your race shall dwell long in the land and thither also you shall come again many times, to learn and teach.
 But this is the first of the lives of expiation, that old Karma may be outworn, old wrongs made right.

 Death shall come to both of you together, in strange and violent way.
 In that hour, call on me and I will come to you, and the Light you have just now seen shall shine in the darkness then."

-Little Alcyone hid her face in his neck and laughed softly; she did not understand, but she loved her grandfather; and Herakles looked up boldly, unwitting the gravity of the prophecy;"I shall call loud, so that you will hear,"

-and Jupiter, who always called
+Little Alcyone hid her face in his neck and laughed softly; she did not understand, but she loved her grandfather; and Herakles looked up boldly, unwitting the gravity of the prophecy;"I shall call loud, so that you will hear," and Jupiter, who always called

-Herakles his little wife, said proudly:"I will take care of you."
+Herakles his little wife, said proudly: "I will take care of you."

 Long and arduous was the journey, and many years had passed ere the three commanders met again.
 Corona found his way south fairly easily, as the road through Kashmir was known, and the people of the settled portions were not unfriendly.
 But on reaching the Punjab he fell out with the inhabitants almost from the beginning, and presently he had to fight his way through a hostile country.
 He besieged the great Toltec city, now under Aryan rule, where Mars had been betrayed some fifteen hundred years before, and at length reduced it by starvation, and made its ruler swear fealty to himself; he next subdued Ravipur—near the site of the modern Delhi—and established there one of his own officers as a tributary King; he pressed southwards, ever fighting and reducing his enemies to submission, till he had carved himself out an empire, with half a hundred tributary chiefs.
 Forty years had rolled away ere he reached Bengal, an aged warrior of over seventy years of age, to find Mars settled in Central Bengal, having founded and established his kingdom.